Build multi-modal AI applications using our new open-source Vision AI SDK.

 val client = StreamVideoBuilder( context = applicationContext, apiKey = apiKey, geo = GEO.GlobalEdgeNetwork, user = user, token = userToken, ).build()

-Create the call.
+Create a Call.
 After the user and client are created, we create a call.

 kotlin